Welcome to Naomi!

 Naomi is not just software - it is also a community of users, contributors and maintainers, working together on an open-source, interoperable approach to virtual assistance.
 The center of this community is the Naomi community forum.
 You can search previous conversations and issues to see if your question has already been answered.
 You can post your own question as well (although it is generally considered to be good etiquette to check fairly thoroughly before posting).
 One of the great things about Naomi is that it has an active and responsive community of developers and maintainers who generally respond quite quickly to forum questions.
 We believe you will find that our community works diligently to make newcomers feel at home.

-Naomi is highly modular software that can be extended through "Plugins".
-Plugins give Naomi a wide array of capabilities, from User Interfaces, to the ability to interact with a large and growing number of physical Things.
-Plugins may come from the Naomi distribution.
+Naomi is highly modular software that can be extended through "Plugins" installed in any of the module blocks in the architectural diagram below.
+Plugins give Naomi a wide array of capabilities, from User Interfaces, to the ability to interact with a large and growing number of physical things.
+Plugins may come with the Naomi distribution or be created and installed by the user in their Naomi instance.

 The overall architecture of Naomi is shown in the figure below: